balderdashy/sails-docs/reference/blueprint-api/Add.md

 + If the specified `:id` does not correspond with a primary record that exists in the database, this responds using `res.notFound()`.
 + If the specified `:fk` does not correspond with a foreign record that exists in the database, this responds using `res.notFound()`.
-+ If the primary record is already associated with this foreign record, this action will have no effect.
-(In other words, this is [idempotent](http://www.restapitutorial.com/lessons/idempotency.html).)
++ If the primary record is already associated with this foreign record, this action will not modify any records.
 + Note that, if the collection is 2-way (meaning it has `via`) then the foreign key or collection it points to with that `via` will also be updated on the foreign record.